devsecopsmaturitymodel/metricCA/docs/ADR/datastorage.md

 The Grafana data source should be listed in https://grafana.com/docs/grafana/latest/alerting/fundamentals/data-source-alerting/ to be able to perform alerting.

 ## Prometheus
+Prometheus wants to be a monitoring solution.
+The documentation and issues highlite often, that the time of scrapping is important for prometheus.
+Therefore, prometheus team doesn't want that timestamps are provided.

 ### Node Exporter with textfile collector
 Doesn't support timestamps according to https://github.com/prometheus/node_exporter#textfile-collector